wavefrontHQ/docs/pages/doc/wavefront_administer.md

 ## Monitor and Troubleshoot

-You can use the Operations for Applications Usage integration dashboards to monitor and troubleshoot your environment.
+You can use the Tanzu Observability Usage integration dashboards to monitor and troubleshoot your environment.
 By using the dashboards in this integration, you can:

 * Get usage information for your service instance and Wavefront proxy.
 * Drill down into the metrics namespaces to discover trends.